mariadelamar/mariadelamar/README.md

 ## 🎯 What I'm Working On
 - 📚 Studying **Computer Science** at UoPeople.
-- 🤖 Learning **AI & Machine Learning** through CS50 and personal projects.
+- 🤖 Learning **AI & Machine Learning** through Harvards CS50 classes and various projects.
 - 🔥 **Auction Website** – A Django-based auction platform.
 - 🌍 **GranCanariaSecrets** – A web app to explore Gran Canaria, built with React.